 As we expand internationally, our results of operations and cash flows will become increasingly subject to fluctuations due to changes in foreign currency exchange rates.
 Our revenue is generally denominated in the local currency of the contracting party.
 Historically, the majority of our revenue has been denominated in U.S. dollars.
 Our expenses are generally denominated in the currencies in which our operations are located, which is primarily in the United States, with a portion of expenses incurred in Singapore and Canada where our manufacturing facilities are located.
 Our results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 We have experienced and will continue to experience fluctuations in our net income or loss as a result of transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
-We experienced foreign currency losses of \$1.3 million for the three months ended March 31, 2015 primarily due to the strengthening of the U.S. dollar, whereas the impact of foreign currency fluctuations in the three months ended March 31, 2014 was not material.
+For the three months ended March 31, 2016 and 2015, we experienced foreign currency losses of \$0.5 million and \$1.3 million, respectively.
 To date, we have not entered into any foreign currency hedging contracts although we may do so in the future.
 As our international operations grow, we will continue to reassess our approach to manage our risk relating to fluctuations in currency rates.